Tell us what kind of legal help you need and get quotes from local lawyers.

 Connect your case with local attorneys who are qualified to help you.

 Every legal need is unique; describe yours and find a lawyer that fits you and your case.

 Jason is a Board Certified Business Bankruptcy attorney that concentrates his practice on Chapter 11 bankruptcy cases and complex bankruptcy litigation.
 While in law school and for a time after graduation Jason practiced in the creditor’s rights a...

 Practice areas & skills: Bankruptcy & Debt, Chapter 7 Bankruptcy, Chapter 13 Bankruptcy, Chapter 11 Bankruptcy, Business

 Raymond B Joseph was born in Jacksonville, Florida.
 He graduated from the University of Florida in 1978 with a BSBA in Finance.
 He graduated from the University of Florida College of Law in 1981 with a degree of the Juris Doctor.
 During law school...

-A bankruptcy attorney can help you manage personal or professional debts you are unable to pay.
+A bankruptcy attorney can help you manage personal or business debts you are unable to pay.
 Bankruptcy laws allow people and businesses to (1) get a “fresh start” by relieving most debts; and (2) repay the money owed to all creditors as fairly as possible.
 When you file for bankruptcy protection, all other legal actions against you are put on hold.
 Creditors cannot sue you, garnish your wages, repossess your car or home entertainment system, or start or continue with a foreclosure action against your home.
 There are different types of bankruptcy filings and each has its own advantages.
 Since bankruptcy can significantly impact your future purchasing power and credit rating, you should see a bankruptcy attorney to make sure the benefits of filling bankruptcy outweigh the consequences.